Newborns usually spend 2 to 3 hours a day crying. Normal as it may be, a bawling baby can be distressing for infants and parents alike.

 Unlike most adults, babies who are overworked or tired often turn fussy instead of drifting off to sleep.

 How to soothe.
 One of the best ways to encourage slumber is to swaddle your baby.
 Wrap them snugly in a blanket with only the head and neck peeking out.
 It helps mimic the mother’s womb.
 A change of scenery also may do the trick.
 Go for a walk with a stroller.
-Or pack your baby in a car seat: the lulling vibration may get them to drift off.
+Or pack your baby in a car seat: the lulling vibration of the car may get them to drift off.

 How to soothe.
 It’s not clear what causes colic, but it usually stops on its own by 3 or 4 months.
 Until then, you might: